Thanksgiving week is upon us and we can hardly believe it!

 There are several beautiful holiday light displays in Tampa Bay with some spots offering drive-thru opportunities so you don’t have to get out of your car like the Chick-fil-A on Waters Avenue in Tampaand the Wonderland of Christmas Lights at the Hillsborough County Fairgrounds in Dover.
 We have 18+ holiday light events to discover in Tampa Bay here.

 Walk among the millions of twinkling lights while making contact-free visits with holiday characters like Rudolph the Red-Nosed Reindeer and Santa!
 The ice-skating show will be performed outdoors and there’s even a new fireworks display.
 Don’t forget to hop aboard the holiday train to sing along to your favorite Christmas tunes!
-Christmas Town runs daily from November 20, 2020-January 3.
+Christmas Town runs daily through January 3.
 2021.
 Be sure to book your online reservation before you go to secure your spot.
 Learn more here.

-Head up to the second floor of the museum to step foot into a gingerbread-inspired wonderland from November 21 through January 3.
-Your kiddos can build their very own gingerbread house out of recycled materials like cardboard, pipe cleaners, and more and then add their creation to the village.
-For some family fitness fun for a good cause, take part in the Gingerbread Crumb Run beginning November 28 through December 5, 2020.glazermuseum.org
+Head up to the second floor of the museum to step foot into a gingerbread-inspired wonderland from November 20 through January 3.
+Your kiddos can build their very own gingerbread house out of recycled materials like cardboard, pipe cleaners, and more and then add their creation to the village. glazermuseum.org

 Yes, you can absolutely cut down your own Christmas Tree and it’s an easy drive away from Tampa at Ergle Tree Farm in Dade City.
 If you still love the look of the trees from up north, they have a tree lot too!
 This is something you have to do at least once in Florida because…why not??
 Learn more here.